SailingCoder/regex-center/docs/REGEX_REFERENCE_EN.md

-# Regex Kit Built-in Regex Reference Manual
+# Regex Pack Built-in Regex Reference Manual

 [简体中文](https://github.com/SailingCoder/regex-pack/blob/main/docs/REGEX_REFERENCE.md) | [English](https://github.com/SailingCoder/regex-pack/blob/main/doc/REGEX_REFERENCE_EN.md)

-This document provides a comprehensive collection of all built-in regular expressions in Regex Kit, organized by category for quick lookup and usage.
+This document provides a comprehensive collection of all built-in regular expressions in Regex Pack, organized by category for quick lookup and usage.
 It includes 14 category files and 113 major validation rules, covering 99.9% of everyday development scenarios.

 All expressions have been rigorously tested to ensure high accuracy and compatibility in production environments.